darwinbeing/bsd/README.md

 This circuit consists of four main components:
 PICO MCU Controller, Logic Level Conversion Module, Intelligent Battery Sensor (IBS), Battery or 12V Power Supply.

+## Mapping IBS Data Registers: Current, Voltage, and Temperature
+By testing all bus addresses and registers, it was discovered that the IBS responds to read/write operations at address 0.
+Based on the analysis:

+* Address 0, Register 0 likely represents current (16 bits).
+* Address 0, Register 1 likely represents voltage (16 bits).
+* Address 0, Register 3 likely represents temperature (8 bits).

 ![alt text][image2]
 ![alt text][image3]
 ![alt text][image4]
 ![alt text][image5]
+The images above show readings of 14.48V and 12V, with the IBS providing the high 8 bits and low 8 bits of data for each voltage.
+The minimum operating voltage for the BSD protocol is 7V.